jhancock532/bristol-social-groups/README.md

 - All pages use styles from Index.module.scss - update this to seperate out the different page styles, and create a consistent hero component that can be reused on different pages.
 Note the map hero has custom margin - so our hero should be able to accept a custom container class prop and pass that through?

 - The font class should live in a seperate file to `_app` and then get imported into app and the BristolMap component.
-- Mailing list integration
+- Mailing list integration?
 - AI pre-processing of event data?
 - Investigate setting up a Netlify CMS integration
 - Add star ranking system for how well groups listed abide by the aims of the site.
-- Decrease the desktop font size & layout by 90% for all items
 - Refactor every text content link to the new link component
+- Carbon impact of the google form pages?
+May be best to cut these pages and link to the form directly.

 ## Development ethos

 This website does not use any cookies or trackers, and no analytics code.

-This website will not accept sponsorship or advertising of specific groups over others, however groups which meet more of the aims of the site may be listed higher.
+This website does not accept sponsorship or advertising of specific groups over others, however groups which meet more of the aims of the site may be listed higher.